-Charting the future of development: Historic global summit starts in New York25/09/2015 - by the Climate Centre
+Charting the future of development: Historic global summit starts in New York

 A three-day summit to adopt an ambitious new sustainable development agenda for humanity post-2015 was starting at UN headquarters in New York today, attended by more than 150 world leaders.